tanson86/spring-data/readme.md

 Threads
 --------
 * ThreadLocal holds the data local to a thread.
 If we are using threadpool then the data set on a thread will be preserved if this thread is being used by another task itll see this previous data. so in thread pool it is better to call remove() after use.
 * Traditional thread/Platform thread was a wrapper around OS thread.
-This had 2 disadvantages 1) Thread creation was slow (resolved by connection pooling) and second one is wasting a thread resource for IO blocking like network/db call.
+This had 2 disadvantages 1) Thread creation was slow (resolved by connection pooling) and 2) wasting a thread resource for IO blocking like network/db call.
 * Virtual threads are lightweight as they are created on heap and secondly they are associated with a OS thread only in running state, during waiting waiting state jvm releases the os thread.
 * Thread.ofVirtual().start(runnableTask) or Executors.newVirtualThreadPerTaskExecutor()
 * Executors.newFixedThreadPool() - fixed size and threads are alive even if they are not used.